-Readers clubs can be set up in schools independently or with the help of National Centre for Children's Literature (NCCL), a wing of National Book Trust India (NBT).

-Schools may follow various activities to enhance reading habit amongst childrenreading a story or poem, story-telling session, story writing, poetry writing, or preparing a wall magazine etc.
+- Readers clubs and/or Topic Circles can be set up in schools independently or with the help of National Centre for Children's Literature (NCCL), a wing of National Book Trust India (NBT). - Schools may follow various activities to enhance reading habit amongst children-reading a story or poem, story-telling session, story writing, poetry writing, or preparing a wall magazine etc.